CharlesCarley/FileTools/README.md

 The [TableCompiler](https://github.com/CharlesCarley/FileTools/blob/master/CMake/Readme.md) CMake utility can be used to attach table generation to a build.
 This macro outputs the include file to the current build directory then adds the build directory to the list of include paths.

 ### Reversing a file's tables

-The TableDecompiler tool is for converting a file's tables back into usable C++
+The TableDecompiler tool is for converting a file's tables back into usable C++.
+This program will scan the supplied input file for a DNA1 chunk and attempt to read the tables back.
+Then it will output a single header file that contains the sorted structure definitions.